MultiHal: Multilingual Dataset for Knowledge-Graph Grounded Evaluation of LLM Hallucinations: Results

 For the preliminary test, we compared KG paths selected and rated by \textit{Gemini 2.0 Flash} and \textit{GPT-4o mini}, which were afterwards tested in a KG-RAG setting with \textit{Gemini 2.0 Flash} model and computing the correlation between path ratings and semantic similarity, our results are summarized in Table \ref{tab:prelim_base_results}.

 From the results in Table \ref{tab:prelim_base_results} we see that paths judged by \textbf{GPT 4o-Mini} have a higher correlation with the semantic similarity.
-Assuming that low quality paths (rated 1-3) would impair the LLM output quality and high quality paths (4-5) would improve it, we chose to run the full baseline experiments with GPT 4o-Mini.
+Given that low quality paths (rated 1-3) impair the LLM output quality and high quality paths (4-5) improve it (see Appendix \ref{appx:path_quality_ablation}), we chose to run the full baseline experiments with GPT 4o-Mini.
 For a more in-depth breakdown of GPT 4o-Mini performance per dataset and domain, please refer to Appendix \ref{appx:domain_dataset_breakdown}.
+Table \ref{tab:iaa} showcases false positives and false negatives for GPT 4o-Mini as well as interannotator agreement with respect to human judgment as ground truth.
+IAA score between human and GPT 4o-Mini annotations, including a focus on misclassifications by GPT-4o which gives an indication of noise presence which is comparable to datasets and can be used for reproducibility.